Close

 Required Documentation

-• Completed application form with biometric photo
+• Completed and signed visa application form with biometric photo

-• Travel insurance covering €30,000 minimum
+• Travel insurance covering minimum €30,000 (approximately $32,600 USD) for medical emergencies

-• Proof of accommodation and financial means
+• Proof of accommodation and sufficient financial means

-• Return flight reservations
+• Return flight reservations or proof of onward travel

 Success Rates & Extensions